Anti-Bribery &

 PURPOSE

-Qtrac, LLC (the "Company") has implemented and will continuously maintain a compliance and ethics program to educate employees about applicable laws and legislation aimed at preventing bribery and corruption and to proactively prevent the violations of these laws.
+Qtrac, Inc. (the "Company") has implemented and will continuously maintain a compliance and ethics program to educate employees about applicable laws and legislation aimed at preventing bribery and corruption and to proactively prevent the violations of these laws.

 This program is in its nascent stage and has been implemented as a standard practice across existing and new employees as part of the Company's standard operating procedure.